Konner K1

 The Konner K1 is an Italian helicopter designed and produced by Konner Srl of Amaro, Friuli.
 The aircraft is supplied complete and ready-to-fly.

 Design and development

-The K1 was designed to comply with the European Class 6 microlight helicopter rules.
+The K1-S19 was designed to comply with the European Class 6 microlight helicopter rules and it's certified as ultralight helicopter MTOW 600Kg.
 It features a single main rotor and tail rotor, a two-seats-in side-by-side configuration enclosed cockpit with a windshield, skid landing gear and a 250 hp Konner TK-250 turboshaft engine.

 The aircraft fuselage is made from carbon fibre.
 Its three-bladed rotor has a diameter of 8.65 m.
 The aircraft has a typical empty weight of 350 kg and a gross weight of 450 kg, giving a useful load of 200 kg.
 With full fuel of 150 L the payload for the pilot, passengers and baggage is 250 kg.